Observability

 Additionally, writing out a significantly larger number of log messages affects FerretDB performance.

-level should not be enabled in production environments.
+For those reasons, the debug level should not be enabled in production environments.

 The format and level can be adjusted by configuration flags.